ahmet-cigil/Manjaro-Linux-with-i3wm-Installation/README.md

 ```bash
    yay -S nerd-fonts-complete ttf-ms-fonts ttf-font-awesome-4 ttf-font-icons ttf-ionicos
 ```
-      My favourite font is Agave Nerd Fonts, which can be set by lxappearance gui
+      My favourite font is Agave Nerd Fonts, which can be set by lxappearance gui.
 - working with **bash**:
    I prefer to use bash instead of zsh or fish.
    **fzf** is the fuzzy match command in this matter.
    **stow** is the symlink management tool.
+   **autojump** enables access to files with the command j
 ```bash
    sudo pacman -S bash-completions stow fzf
 ```
-      **autojump** enables access to files with the command j

 ```bash
    yay -S autojump
 ```